 Focus Area Work Teams

 These health factors are commonly acknowledged as key influencers or indicators of the health of a community.
-As such, the Healthy Chesapeake, Inc. Board of Governors is using them as the guide for determining fit within the mission of the organization.
-They are also using them to develop key goals and objectives for the organization as it moves forward.
+As such, the Healthy Chesapeake, Inc. Board of Governors has used them as the guide to shape the mission of the organization.
+The Board of Governors have also used these health factors to develop key goals and objectives for the organization.